ckeditor/ckeditor4/.github/PULL_REQUEST_TEMPLATE.md

 Remember that you can always [propose an incomplete patch](http://docs.ckeditor.com/#!/guide/dev_contributing_code-section-proposing-incomplete-patches).
-If you have, for example, problem with writing tests you can submit an incomplete PR and the CKEditor development team will be happy to help solve the issue and complete the PR.
+If you have, for example, problem with writing tests you can submit an incomplete PR and the CKEditor development team will be happy to help you solve the issue and complete the PR.

 4. *What changes did you make?*